ralphje/imagemounter/docs/commandline.rst

 .. cmdoption:: --fsfallback <type>

    Specifies a fallback option for the filesystem of a volume if automatic detection fails.
-Available options are `ext`, `ufs`, `ntfs`, `luks`, `lvm` and `unknown`, with the latter simply mounting the volume without specifying type.
+Available options include `ext`, `ufs`, `ntfs`, `luks`, `lvm` and `unknown`, with the latter simply mounting the volume without specifying type.
+See the command-line help for all available volume types.

 .. cmdoption:: --fsforce